LacunaSoftware/docs/docs.en-us/articles/web-pki/cert-validation.md

 function onWebPkiReady () {
 	pki.listCertificates({
 		selectId: 'certificateSelect'
-	}).success(function (certs) {
+		// omit the "filter" argument to display all certificates }).success(function (certs) {
 		// NOTE: we need to keep the "certs" array for later! certificates = certs;